Skip to content

 This shows the full file list, workflow DAG, and role names — but writes nothing to disk.

 The builder picks a name from your description.
-Override it:
+Override it with --name:

 Terminal window